How to Stop Sensitive Teeth Pain Immediately

 If you are an avid bleacher, take a step away from your bleaching routine and give your teeth time to heal.

-• If you are prone to grinding your teeth in stressful situations or during sleep, make sure that you get a proper mouthguard to prevent further damage to your teeth and gums.
+• Get a Mouthguard.
+If you are prone to grinding your teeth in stressful situations or during sleep, make sure that you get a proper mouthguard to prevent further damage to your teeth and gums.

 Prevention Is Better Than Cure!